Gerald Tailfeathers: Career and death

-Early in his career, Tailfeathers was directed to anglicize his name, so he signed his work “Gerald T. Fethers” until 1963, when he started signing his own name again.
+Early in his career, Tailfeathers was directed to anglicize his name, so he signed his work “Gerald T. Feathers” until 1963, when he started signing his own name again.

 Tailfeathers went international as he commissioned to paint for the Canada Pavilion at Expo ‘67 in Montreal.
 This was the first time that the Indigenous people took control of their own representations at a major international venue.
 He would later find himself displaying his art all over the world including San Francisco, Charlottetown, Ann Arbor, and Calgary.

 Along with a career full of drawings, paintings, watercolours, and sculptures, Tailfeathers illustrated a children’s book called “The White Calf” (by Cliff Faulknor) in 1965.

 Tailfeathers was elected Councillor for the Kainai First Nation but chose to serve only one term.
 He made this decision because the responsibilities took away from his art production, so he opted out of the second term.
 However, he was selected as one of seven First Nations Canadian artists that assisted and advised the federal government with the production and marketing of Indigenous artwork and crafts and provided recommendations on art grants, programming, and services.

 The University of Lethbridge awarded Tailfeathers an honorary doctorate in 1974.
 Later that year, he married Irene Goodstriker.
 They had four daughters: Shery Lynn, Pamela, Heather Ann, and Laurie Lee.

 In 1959, after 18 years of travelling from city to city, Gerald moved back to the Blood Reserve and began painting with passion.
 Gerald Tailfeathers died unexpectedly on April 3, 1975, on the Kainai First Nation in Alberta.
 Following his passing, multiple posthumous exhibitions took place to commemorate him.